mattmcspirit/azurestack/deployment/packages/WindowsServer/AddWS2019/readme.md

 This will take a few minutes to run, depending on your connection speed.
 Once complete, you should have a number of updates downloaded, including one with "SSU" in the file name.

-With the updates downloaded, you can now run the 2nd script.
+With the updates downloaded, you can now run the 2nd script, **WS2019Images.ps1**.
 For this script, simply run the following:

 ### For an Azure Stack system deployed with Azure AD authentication ###